john2796/JavaScript-III/README.md

 The prototype challenge will focus on building prototypes for a fantasy themed game that includes mages, swordsmen, and archers.
 Follow the [prototypes.js](assignments/this.js) instructions closely to create the beginnings of what could be an awesome JavaScript game.

-* Read the instructions found within the file carefully to finish the challenges.
-* Remember to un-comment the objects and console logs to test your work at the bottom of the page.
+x Read the instructions found within the file carefully to finish the challenges. x Remember to un-comment the objects and console logs to test your work at the bottom of the page.